 BEST OF THE WORST FIRST LINES COMPETITION

-To inject some fun into this year’s QuaranCon, we’ve decided to hold a competition for the worst opening lines, much like our very own Bulwer-Lytton contest.
-Edward George Bulwer-Lytton was a Victorian novelist and the man who penned Snoopy’s favorite opening line, “It was a dark and stormy night …”
+Following on from last year’s success, your favourite competition is back.
+QuaranCon2022 returns with the Best Worst Lines, our very own Bulwer-Lytton contest.
+Edward George Bulwer-Lytton was a Victorian novelist and the man who penned Snoopy’s favourite opening line, “It was a dark and stormy night …”

 And so, the rules: